mdfnam/QnA/Approach for Learning.md

 ### Understanding a Language
 - **Requirements:** To comprehend a language, one needs knowledge of two fundamental aspects: Vocabulary and Grammar.
 We will commence our journey by exploring grammar, and as the need arises, we will gradually incorporate vocabulary into our learning process.
 - **Importance of Grammar:** Grammar teaches us the way to put vocabulary in a proper and organized way so that it makes sense.
 After learning it, we will not only be able to translate a sentence correctly but also understand why and how these words are arranged together in that particular way.

+Now, we will explore the branches of Arabic, wherein we'll discover that each branch is associated with a distinct aspect of the Arabic language.
+We'll identify the branch that is connected with the study of grammar and commence our studies accordingly.

 ---